 What happens when your whole world gets turned upside down in an instant?
 Everything you knew destroyed with a disclosure that seems unreal and too unbelievable to be true.
-But it is: Your husband has been acting out with other men.
-He is gay and you are destroyed.
+But it is: your husband has been acting out with other men.
+He identifies as gay and you are destroyed.
 You are left wondering: Was my marriage ever real if my husband is gay?

 This situation is all too familiar to Sara Schulting Kranz.
 Sarah has been through unimaginable hardships throughout her life.
 She was raped at 17 years of age and became pregnant.
 She chose to keep her child.
 Twenty-three years later she found out her husband of 17 years was having affairs with men for most of their marriage and is a sex addict.

 Read the full transcript below and listen to the BTR podcast for more.

 Feeling Shocked To Find Out Your Husband Is Gay